qinyanjuidavid/SaveONE-life/README.md

 >  This goodwill health organizations will also be able to log into the app and locate those orphaned children that are in need.

 > M-Pesa is a virtual banking system that provides transaction services through a SIM card.
 Once the SIM has been inserted into the card slot of the mobile device, users can make payments and transfer money to vendors and family members with SMS messages.
-> In the future we are planning to integrate M-Pesa APIs with our app so that it can be easy for donors to donate with M-Pesa with a single touch from the app.
+> We are planning to integrate M-Pesa APIs with our app so that it can be easy for donors to donate with M-Pesa with a single touch from the app.
 > We are also planning to add more methods/mediums of donations like stripe, PayPal, and many others.

 > We are also planning to extend the app from being used inside the country to the whole of Africa and the whole world as well.